hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/3-Networks.md

 https://www.usna.edu/CyberDept/sy110/lec/cryptSymmEnc/lec.html

 Questions:
-* Of CIANA, what were the pillars that can be attacked if an adversary is able to do a man in the middle?
+1. Of CIA, what were the pillars that can be attacked if an adversary is able to do a man in the middle?
-* In the Computer A,B and C scenario, what are the human names which match up to them?
+2. In the Computer A,B and C scenario, what are the human names which match up to them?
-* This one requires a google, but who is Mallory, and what makes her different from Eve?
+3. This one requires a google, but who is Mallory, and what makes her different from Eve?
-* How does your browser protect you from MITM attacks?
+4. How does your browser protect you from MITM attacks?
 This will require a google.

 ## How to Be Safe
 * Use a VPN/proxy/tor